anandbagmar/e2e-with-atd/README.md

 # What is this repository about?

-This repository implements automated tests for JioMeet, specified using cucumber-jvm and intelligently run them against
+This repository implements automated tests for Android & iOS apps, specified using cucumber-jvm and intelligently run them against
 * Android
 * iOS

+I will be adding support for the following soon:
 * Browser
+* Windows Apps

-We will also integrate Applitools with this framework, to provide Visual AI testing as part of functional automation.
+Applitools is integrated with this framework, to provide Visual AI testing as part of functional automation.

-Reports will be uploaded to reportportal.
+Reports will be uploaded to reportportal.io, that you would need to setup separately, and provide the server details in src/test/resources/reportportal.properties file.

 ## Tech stack used